flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 After analysing Microsoft's implementation of Xbox Live and looking at the impact it had in the industry.
 It now sounds pretty obvious, right?
 As if the recipe for 'proper online gaming' (a.k.a Ethernet + Infrastructure) was always there, but not every company wanted to invest in it.

-It turns it's not that simple: Microsoft also had to convince users they 'needed' this functionality, that online multiplayer wasn't just an optional addition, but a fundamental part of some games.
+It turns out it's not that simple: Microsoft also had to convince users they 'needed' this functionality, that online multiplayer wasn't just an optional addition, but a fundamental part of some games.
 Otherwise, Microsoft's efforts would just account as another 'online attempt'.

 > Try imagining a world where no console gamer wanted online games, and where nobody believed a PC architecture could be a console.
 That was really how it was.
 Now it seems obvious BUT IT WASN'T.
 >